 Sailing boat racing is a weekday evenings and weekend pastime for many at sailing clubs around the world.
 There are also professional sailing boat racing teams who take part in races that vary from daytime inshore racing to singlehanded and crewed teams who race around the world, sometimes without stopping.

 Cruising in sailing boats is also enjoyed in many different ways, using the full range of sailing boats on many different types of water (lakes, rivers, canals, coastal waters and across oceans) for different lengths of time.

 Buying a Sailing Boat

-The thought of buying a sailing boat can be simultaneously exciting and a little daunting if you’ve not owned one before.
+The thought of buying a sailing boat is exciting but perhaps a little daunting if you’ve not owned a sailing boat before.
 There are a few things to consider before taking the plunge into sailing boat ownership.

 How much can you afford to spend?

-The up-front cost of owning a sailing boat normally extends beyond the purchase price so it’s worthwhile doing your research.
-Expenses to consider include insurance premiums, mooring fees, training costs, regular maintenance and servicing tasks as well as ad-hoc repairs.
+The cost of owning a sailing boat normally extends beyond the purchase price so it’s worthwhile doing your research.
+Expenses to consider include, but are not limited to insurance premiums, mooring fees, training fees, regular annual maintenance and servicing tasks as well as ad hoc repairs.

-If you are new to sailing do you may need to take training courses to learn boat handling techniques and how to use safety equipment and the communication systems?
+If you plan to race your sailing boat, event organisers insist on third party liability insurance.
+If your sailing boat cannot live on a trailer on your drive, will you be able to afford a marina berth or mooring?
+If you are new to sailing do you intend to take any training courses to learn boat handling techniques and how to use safety equipment and the communication systems?
 Each year, your sailing boat should be fully inspected to check for damage and to repair any wear and tear.
 If there is an engine it should be serviced on a regular basis.
-Read Boat maintenance: how to look after your boat.

 Sailing Boats for Sale